addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-12-netconf-cli-server-communication.md

 ---
-title:  "Setting-up a NETCOF Client-to-Server Communication "
+title:  "Setting-up a NETCOF Client-to-Server Communication"
 date:   2023-05-12 11:30:40 +0100
 author: Emir Hasanovic
 categories:
  - networking course
 ---

-This blog provides an explanation on how to set-up the basic communication between a NETCONF client and the [Infix](https://github.com/kernelkit/infix) server.
+This blog provides an explanation on how to set-up the basic communication between a NETCONF client and a NETCONF server installed on [Infix](https://github.com/kernelkit/infix) system.
 It contains three sections which give us some answers on the following questions:

-  - How to install Infix server?
+  - How to install Infix with NETCONF server?
   - How to set-up a NETCONF client?
   - How to start the client-server communication?